SAT - Allover - Chris Morphet

 She said the rise would take effect from 1 January 2025.

-Chair of the council’s transport and environment committee Moraig Lyall described the news as “upsetting for many in our community” and added that the fares were already at an level that makes travelling south regularly unaffordable
+Chair of the council’s transport and environment committee Moraig Lyall described the news as “upsetting for many in our community” and added that the fares were already at an level that makes travelling south regularly unaffordable.

-Hyslop said this was “a a necessary action to enable continued investment in new vessels”, and to ensure the ferry services remained sustainable.
+Hyslop said this was “a necessary action to enable continued investment in new vessels”, and to ensure the ferry services remained sustainable.

 “We froze ferry fares for 2023-24 instead of a 9.1 per cent inflationary increase in order to help people, businesses and communities at the height of the cost of living crisis, and to continue to recover from the impact of the pandemic,” she said.